Ketan12q/Ola-data-analysis-project/README.md

 - Discover **peak booking times and customer behavior**
 - Provide **recommendations to reduce cancellations and improve efficiency**

-## 📊 Dashboard Report

-The complete Power BI dashboard has been exported as a PDF for easy viewing.

-📥 [Download Full Dashboard (PDF)] file:///C:/Users/Ketan/Downloads/ola%20(1)%20(1).pdf

 ---

 ## 🛠 Tools & Technologies Used